 These securities have not been approved or disapproved by the Securities and Exchange Commission nor has the Securities and Exchange Commission passed upon the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.

-Shares of the Fund are listed and traded on the NYSE Arca, Inc.
+Each Fund's shares are listed and traded on the respective Exchange listed above.